Preface

 What's new

-We keep you updated on all the latest news, like research progress, new projects, published papers, conference talks, awards, and media mentions.
-Plus, we share info about social gatherings, extracurricular activities, and events that help team members bond and recharge.
+We keep you updated on all the latest news, including research progress, new projects, published papers, conference talks, awards, and media mentions.
+Additionally, we share information about social gatherings, extracurricular activities, and events that help team members bond and recharge.

 About me